 (a) Any party challenging the apportionment of Congressional districts within the State of Montana or the apportionment of the Montana State Legislature, or otherwise required by Act of Congress to request the convening of a District Court of three judges, shall notify the Chief Judge of the District in writing, stating the title and docket number of the action, the statute or the order in question, and specifying the respects in which relief is claimed.

-(b) In statutory three-judge cases, filings directed to all three judges shall be made in triplicate.
+(b) In statutory three-judge cases, one original and three copies of any conventionally filed documents must be submitted to the clerk.

 83.12 GUARDIANS AD LITEM.